MichaelKleyman/Flexpa-Work-Sample/README.md

 Exchange the public_token for an access_token in a backend to complete the authorization Use the Flexpa API with that access_token to request an ExplanationOfBenefit resource from a payer test server (you can find test credentials in our test mode guide)
 Make sure to opt-in to our improved API experience with the X-Flexpa-Raw header.
-Create a component to display some information from the ExplanationOfBenefit in the frontend Publish your source to a public repository (e.g. on Github) and email the link to hiring@flexpa.com For inspiration, and in case you get stuck, you can find a complete working example application in our Quickstart guide.
-We strongly recommend not just submitting a fork of this repository or a PR to that repo.
+Create a component to display some information from the ExplanationOfBenefit in the frontend.

 ## Installation
 Open two terminals